Alex & the List

-Alex & The List is an American romantic comedy film, directed by Harris Goldberg, from a screenplay by Goldberg and Kristen D'Alessio.
+Alex & The List is a 2018 American romantic comedy film, directed by Harris Goldberg, from a screenplay by Goldberg and Kristen D'Alessio.
 It stars Jennifer Morrison, Patrick Fugit, and Karen Gillan.

 The film was released on May 4, 2018, by Gravitas Ventures.

 Premise

 Alex receives a list of all the things his girlfriend Katherine wants him to change about himself on their way to becoming the ideal couple.
 Although he instinctively rejects the suggestion that he needs to change anything, he decides to do so after noticing the looming threat of a new competitor.

 Cast

 Production

 In May 2013, it was announced Jennifer Morrison, Patrick Fugit, Karen Gillan, Aaron Staton, Eddie Kaye Thomas, Giles Marini, JoBeth Williams, and Victoria Tennant, joined the cast of the film, with Harris Goldberg, directing from a screenplay written by himself and Kristen D'Alessio; the two would also produce the film, while Goose's List would produce and finance the film.
 Production began the same day.